 Using Send-MgUserMail as the Send-MailMessage replacement

-I used the Send-MailMessage cmdlet a lot in the past for testing Receive Connectors in Exchange or emailing reports in scheduled PowerShell scripts.
+I have often used the Send-MailMessage cmdlet to test Receive Connectors in Exchange or email reports in scheduled PowerShell scripts.
 When you try to use the Send-MailMessage cmdlet, it has been showing you this message for quite a while now: WARNING: The command 'Send-MailMessage' is obsolete.
 This cmdlet does not guarantee secure connections to SMTP servers.
 While no immediate replacement is available in PowerShell, we recommend you not use Send-MailMessage.
 See https://aka.ms/SendMailMessage for more information.
 In this blog post, I will show you the new way of sending emails using Send-MgUserMail.

 Retrieving all cmdlets and help URLs from the new Microsoft Graph API modules